-English 9 - Honors [MH02145] - Semester Daily
+Honors English 9 [MH02145] - Semester Daily

 1 Credit.
 Literature studies in English 9 is meant for students of high ability and motivation.
 English 9 Honors shares the goals of English 9 at an elevated level of rigor.
 Literature studies in English 9 revolve around the theme Search for Identity.
 Through the readings, discussions, classroom activities, and writing assignments, this course is designed to enhance and improve reading, critical thinking, and writing skills.
 Student writing focuses on summaries, research and literary analysis.
 Students review and utilize MLA format in their writing.
 Students will be required to read and complete assignments prior to the start of English 9 Honors.
-This course can take the place of English 9.
 Prerequisite: Students interested will need to provide a timed writing sample.